avivl/cloud-sre-agent/docs/provider_framework.md

 ### Creating a Simple Provider

-The easiest way to add a new provider is to use one of the pre-built templates:
+The easiest way to add a provider is to use one of the pre-built templates:

 ```python
 from gemini_sre_agent.llm.provider_framework.templates import HTTPAPITemplate